 The last two one dollar star notes to be added to the $1 Federal Reserve Note – District Set with Stars and Varieties, master set are the 2013 D star block with two runs totaling 3,450,000 as a normal run and the 2013 J star block with only 250,000 notes printed making this a rare note.
 All the information is on uspapermoney.com and in BEP mouthy production data.
 The note were added to the MASTER ONE DOLLAR SET.

-THE BUREAU OF ENGRAVING AND PRINTING – NEW SERIES OF 2017 SHEET NOTES LISTED IN BEP STORE
+THE BUREAU OF ENGRAVING AND PRINTING – NEW SERIES OF 2017 NOTES WERE LISTED IN OCTOBER CURRENCY REPORT

-SSFRN – ONE DOLLAR 2017 F/A BLOCK SHEET NOTE
+SSFRN – THE FIRST IS A ONE DOLLARS 2017 F-STAR NOTE